dheurtev/dheurtev/python.md

-# My picks for Python tools
+# My picks for Python tools and packages

 ## Introduction - my thoughts
 - Python is an interpreted scripting language